endrias34/FYS4150/src/Project-5/README.md

 a.out is created

-To run it your first argument will be how big of a system (#n agents)
+To run it your first argument will be how big of a system (#n spins)

 ./a.out 10